Alex427427427/obsidian_1/Engineering/Radio Frequency Engineering/Antenna/0 Antenna Overview.md

 ## Aiding Components
 Lenses, mirrors, waveguides, apertures, can all further reshape the radiation pattern.
 ## Aperture
 An angular distribution that captures the same information as the radiation pattern.
 The aperture function is the fourier transform of the far field radiation pattern.
-See [[Fourier Optics]].
+See [[Fourier Optics - Wavelet Derivation]].